Jozdien/AI-For-Dummies/Part I/README.md

 That's the idea behind deep learning.
 When machine learning first came to the mainstream, it was amazing.
 It was powerful, and it got great results.
 But people saw that it didn't quite work like human minds do.
 Hence, the development of this field, where you teach a computer to associate certain characteristics with a concept through simplifying visual data into simpler forms, like you'd simplify the sight of an animal into characteristics such as "four legs", "tail", "dull claws", and simplify those further into "dog".

 Look at these two pictures.
-One contains just one section of solid colour, and the other contains a horizontal line separating two sections.
+One contains just one section of solid colour, and the other contains a black section and a white section separated by an invisible line (I know it looks like there's just black, but the white's there, it's just blending into the background really well).

 Picture1                   |  Picture 2
 :-------------------------:|:-------------------------: